 - Your passport;

 - Your proof of a fully functioning bank account;

 - Your visa;

-And obviously access to the internet.
+As you needed most of these documents already for opening up a bank account, and you will receive the proof of a fully functioning bank account from the bank, it will be a piece of cake.
 Now head to this link to find all other information and to start the process!
 It is easy and straight forward, the sooner you do it the better, the quicker you can start looking for a job.

-So that is it, you have a bank account, and IRD, a place to stay, now let’s put that working holiday visa to a purpose.
+So that is it, you have a bank account, an IRD number, and a place to stay, now let’s put that working holiday visa to a purpose.
 Finding a job in New Zealand is not hard, depending on how picky you are.
-Degrees, previous work experience, internships, you will all be able to put it to a use here since most jobs that are related to your own field, require some qualification.
+Degrees, previous work experience and internships, you will all be able to put it to a use here since most jobs that are related to your own field, require some qualification.